-Conservation objectives for the Baldoyle Bay SAC and the four SCIs are outlined in Table 6-7 (see Section 6.2.1.1).
+Conservation objectives for the Baldoyle Bay SAC and the four SCIs are outlined in Table 6-6 (see Section 6.2.1.1).

-Details of the underwater noise modelling completed for the proposed construction works are included in Section 5.9.
+Details of the underwater noise modelling completed for the proposed construction works are included in Section 5.3.

 The micro-tunnelling operation will produce low level noise emissions into the sediments and water column above the route of the Outfall Pipeline.
 Noise levels from micro-tunnelling and TBM operations are created from a slowly rotating cutter head which will produce a low level ground vibration through the sediments and water column above the route of the Outfall Pipeline.
 Different micro-tunnelling machines will rotate at different speeds but the likely vibration produced from a similar TBM in a shallow marine estuary, compared to other similar projects (Sruwaddacon Bay, Hamburg to Elbe and Boston MWWST tunnels), typically produced 160 dB re.
-1 μ Pa in the range from 20 Hz to 100 Hz, but max peak decreasing to 149.5 dB re.
-1 μ Pa within a 30m distance from the TBM.
+1 $\mu$ Pa in the range from 20 Hz to 100 Hz, but max peak decreasing to 149.5 dB re.
+1 $\mu$ Pa within a 30m distance from the TBM.

 The marine habitats are not affected by noise but will be exposed to ground vibration as the TBM travels below.
 Operation at other similar tunnel construction sites has been modelled in the range of 0.1- 0.6 mm/s/meter TBM diameter.
-Recent measurements of vibration above a very similar TBM in the west of Ireland has shown that the actual peak particle velocity was found almost an order of magnitude below this when the seabed was exposed at low tide (c.
+Recent measurements of vibration above a very similar TBM for the Corrib project in county Mayo, west of Ireland has shown that the actual peak particle velocity was found almost an order of magnitude below this when the seabed was exposed at low tide (c.
 0.06 - 0.12 mm/s; Nedwell unpublished).
-All of these measurements are predictions that are far below a minimum action level of 2.5 mm/s where this vibration can be perceived by passing fauna.
+All of these measurements are predictions that are far below a minimum perception level for humans of 0.3 mm/s in a residential environment (BS5228, 2009), where this vibration may also be perceived by passing fauna such as birds (within the SPA) or hauled out seals from the neighbouring Lambay Island SAC.